CORE Program

 Heather Kelley

-Hello!
-My name is Heather Kelley.
-I am the CTE Specialist for the CORE program!
-I assist students in learning job skills, making them more prepared to begin a job force.
-I have a passion to help students be the best they can be!
+I assist students in learning job skills, making them more prepared to join the job force.
+I have a passion for helping students be the best they can be!
 I am so excited to be a part of the CORE program and excited for an awesome year.